20% Off Spring Sales Event - Use Code: SPRING20

 Dovetail joints hold two pieces of wood together by connecting them with small trapezoid-shaped pins that protrude out of the wood.
 A wood craftsperson can create these pins by cutting small divots along the side of each piece of wood.

 There is an option to add glue for extra security.
 After applying glue, there's no need for additional mechanical fastening once they are connected.
-Dovetails are typically made of strong woods such as plywood, maple, oak, or aspen.
+Dovetails are typically made of strong types of wood, such as plywood, maple, oak, or aspen.

 It's easy to recognize dovetail drawers by looking at the outside corners of the drawer where it connects at a 90-degree angle.
 The connecting point should look like puzzle pieces joined together at the edges.